stcalica/WVDashboard/README.md

 	cd dashboard/
 	python runserver.py

 Currently there is no database, but that will be added soon!

+Dockerized:

+Docker uses internal DNS to set host names of links in docker-compose.yml

+just use postgres to connect.
+Tuts coming soon!